Phonics Screening Test Meetings

 When the page has loaded, scroll down slightly until you see a tab for the Read Write Inc. ebook library.

 To teach phonics we use a scheme called 'Read Write Inc'.
-Children in Year R, 1 and some children in Year 2, 3 and 4 have been assessed and grouped according to their performance.
+Children in Year R, 1 and some children in Year 2 have been assessed and grouped according to their performance.
 Teachers and staff who help deliver Phonics are receiving up to date training both in the school and with experienced Read Write Inc trainers at other schools.
 Our aim is to deliver an even better phonics session each day that is fast paced and has a greater emphasis on Reading books in the Phonics lesson.

 The priority, as before, is on reading skills – children should be able identify the sound that a letter (or letters) makes and use this knowledge to blend sounds to make words and to segment words into their component sounds.
 Teaching children to write the letters that make the sounds is integrated into our daily phonics delivery.
 Daily lessons incorporate a range of resources, media and interactive activities.
 Each day, the children will revise previous learning and steadily build their phonic knowledge.

 Spellings for children in Phonics groups are learnt and practised at school.
 There are spelling checks carried out in the children's RWI groups.